apache/pulsar-site/docs/deploy-monitoring-opentelemetry.md

 the SDK using Resource Providers.
 For a description of these attributes, refer to the respective [documentation](https://github.com/open-telemetry/opentelemetry-java-instrumentation/tree/main/instrumentation/resources/library).

 For further details on configuring resource attributes, refer to the SDK [documentation](https://github.com/open-telemetry/opentelemetry-java/tree/main/sdk-extensions/autoconfigure#opentelemetry-resource-attributes).

+## Attribute Cardinality Configuration

+OpenTelemetry provides an experimental mechanism to control the maximum cardinality of attributes.
+This is useful for limiting the resource usage of the exporter.
+Pulsar sets the value to 10000 attributes by default.
+For brokers with a large number of topics, this can prove insufficient.
+The value is controlled by environment variable `OTEL_EXPERIMENTAL_METRICS_CARDINALITY_LIMIT`.